madafaddoul/FP/Readme.md

 ## Acknowledgments

-We want to thank our brilliant professor who gave us this project, challenging us and deepening our understanding of data structures and Git/GitHub.
+We want to thank our professor who gave us this project, challenging us and deepening our understanding of data structures and Git/GitHub.
 Kudos to you, Dr.